ple1n/awesome/philosophy2.md

 To build a good algebraic theory, it needs a good pick of fundamental elements.
 And to justify such algebraic theories, I refer to the above elaboration about how both classical logic and dialectics coexist and stay true.

 An algebraic theory is based on a set of abstract elements, which correspond to axioms in classical logic.
 That is to say, an algebraic theory is hermetic, closed, and perpetual.
 An algebraic theory should avoid referencing things in real world without explicit awareness, such that the theory forms a coherent language that does not need to deal with language-reality correspondence.

-# Null hypothesis on the nature of conscious identtiy

-There is a stance that I have been having that is analogous to the null hypothesis, but applied in the realm of _personal philosophy_, as in the philosphy of dealing with one's own outlook on life and personal identity.

-The null stance simply states that, nothing other than the consciouness itself is assumed to be part of the self, yourself, or myself.
-That none of the surroundings, be it my race, the assignment the parents I got, my nation, is assumed, is taken for granted.
-It's simply absurd to me to assume that the things are a part of myself for no apparent reason, which underpins a vast array of modern ideologies.
-They assume too much about their identity, yet most elements about their identity is arbitrary, randomly chosen at birth.

-I only found out the need to write this down because it turned out this is not an idea that many share with me, as opposed to what I previously assumed.

-# Wisdom and intellect

-I take a computer science approach to explain the difference between wisdom, and intellect.

-Consider a function `Sha256(x)=y`, wisdom is the knowledge of `x`, while intellect, is the ability to reverse the function.

-Apparently in this case it's computationally impossible.
-This is more on the side of immediate knowledge or information, so, extrapolate `x` to be a some specific way of thinking, specific habits of dealing with things, specific configuration of assumptions (mindset) before any more information is available, a specific worldview.

-It's therefore possible for a computationally inferior agent to _outwit_ a more computationally powerful agent through the _wisdom_, which in the above case, is taken to extreme.
-Substitute _outwit_ with _outcompete_ in other aspects such as achieving certain noble goals if you need.

-Getting substantially more intellect is generally impossible for a human being, but wisdom is not bounded.

-In the causal path to truth-seeking, there are the only two elements, information and compute.
-Saying that also implies there is a substantial element of information, which enables low-compute agents to massively outpace superior agents with the help of good information.
-Good information can be, knowledge of a better algorithm, which may reduce complexity from `O(n^2)` to `O(logn)`, while compute is close to average for most human beings by tautology.